nextpyp/pyp/docs/workshop/nysbc_day1.rst

 Day 1 summary
 =============

+.. nextpyp:: What we learned on this session
+  :collapsible: open

   Today we learned some of the things we are capable of doing in ``nextPYP``:

   * Raw data import

   * Pre-processing (frame alignment, tilt-series alignment, CTF estimation)

   * Tomogram reconstruction (WBP, fakeSIRT, SART)

-    - Though not covered, ``nextPYP`` also supports :doc:`tomogram denoising<../guide/denoising>` using cryoCARE, IsoNet and Topaz Denoise
+    - ``nextPYP`` also supports :doc:`tomogram denoising<../guide/denoising>` using cryoCARE, IsoNet and Topaz Denoise

   * Segmentation (closed surfaces)

-    - Though not covered here, ``nextPYP`` also supports :doc:`open surface segmentation<../guide/segmentation>` which uses membrain-seg
+    - ``nextPYP`` also supports :doc:`open surface segmentation<../guide/segmentation>` which uses membrain-seg

   * Particle picking (geometrically constrained, size-based, nn-based, manual)

-    - Though not covered in this practical, ``nextPYP`` also supports :doc:`template-search<../guide/picking3d>` and :doc:`molecular pattern mining<../guide/milopyp>`
+    - ``nextPYP`` also supports :doc:`template-search<../guide/picking3d>` and :doc:`molecular pattern mining<../guide/milopyp>`

   * Particle refinement (constrained single particle tomography, particle filtering, exposure weighting, region-based refinement, movie frame refinement, and post-processing)

-    - Though not covered, ``nextPYP`` also supports particle-based CTF refinement, mask building, ab-initio refinement, and 3D classification
+    - Though not covered, ``nextPYP`` also supports particle-based CTF refinement, building shape masks, ab-initio refinement, and 3D classification

-  * We hope you enjoy the final bit of today's time and encourage you to explore the things we used today as well as the other options in ``nextPYP``
+  We hope you enjoy the final bit of today's time and encourage you to explore the things we learned as well as the other options available in ``nextPYP``